scribal-io/lanyon-jh-test/_posts/2021-09-17-epic-apple-pt2.md

 ---
 layout: post
 title:  Epic Games v.
-Apple - Judgement Day
+Apple - Judgment Day
 ---

 *The recently issued decision in the Epic Games v Apple case has proven to be something of a Rorschach test, but it does prefigure a loosening of the company’s grip on the iOS App Store.*